How to Check Your Smoke Alarms

 - Choose one person to be responsible for getting infants and young children out of the home.
-Have a back-up plan for young children just in case the primary person is overcome by smoke.
+Have a back-up person to help young children just in case the primary person is unable to help.

 - Teach older children how to follow your fire escape plan.
 Make sure they know to “get low and go” if there is smoke when they are leaving the home.
 Teach them to open windows, remove screens and unlock doors if necessary.

 In an Emergency, Leave Home Immediately